changeworld/azure-docs.ja-jp/articles/vs-azure-tools-docker-machine-azure-config.md

 <properties
-   pageTitle="Docker マシンを利用し、Azure で Docker ホストを作成する | Microsoft Azure"
-   description="Docker マシンを利用し、Azure で Docker ホストを作成する方法について説明します。"
-   services="azure-container-service"
-   documentationCenter="na"
-   authors="mlearned"
+   pageTitle="Create Docker hosts in Azure with Docker Machine | Microsoft Azure" description="Describes use of Docker Machine to create docker hosts in Azure." services="azure-container-service" documentationCenter="na" authors="mlearned"